naruthk/swift-tiny-webview/README.md

 # Webview App

-This webview application sends a POST request to the specified URL with an access token field as a body parameter.
+This webview application sends a `POST` request to the specified URL with an access token field as a body parameter.

+Default URL points to "https://p2dev.trueyou.co.th/" unless changed inside `ViewController.swift`

 ## Development